ericniebler/stl2/ext/proxy/Dxxxx.md

 This type gets used in the definition of the new iterator concepts described below.

 With the existence of `iter_move`, it makes it possible to implement `iter_swap` in terms of `iter_move`, just as the default `swap` is implement in terms of `move`.
-But to take advantage of all the existing overloads of `swap`, we only want to do that for types that are not swappable.
+But to take advantage of all the existing overloads of `swap`, we only want to do that for types that are not already swappable.

 ```c++
 template <Readable R1, Readable R2>